ananthvk/vim-config/HELP.md

 ### Tips from various sources -- to remember
 * `"_d ` Deletes without adding it to the buffer so that the yanks do not get replaced.
+* `q:` Gets the buffer containing all commands to execute the command press Enter key.